Gigawiz/RipLeech/README.txt

 TubeRip is designed to allow you to download YouTube videos to your hard drive in mp3 or mp4 format.

 *Changelog*
+V2b
+Program is now out of Alpha stage, and moved into beta.
+Download Functions work thanks to FlagBug for his YoutubeExtractor class, and audio conversion is done using FFMPEG windows binaries.
+From now on, any updates will be bug fixes or gui changes/addons.

 V1.2a
 Added update system for better update delivery.
 Also started working on a search feature.